 In this life, after the soul knows consummation in a unity that cannot be interrupted by external actions, the body’s mouth finds praise appropriate to it.
 The beautiful harmony between the silent word of the soul and speech of the senses makes up the consummation of praise.
 (James, p.
 231)

-Nancy C. James, The Complete Madame Guyon.
-Brewster, MA, Paraclete Press, 2011.
+James, Nancy C. (2011).
+The Complete Madame Guyon.
+Brewster, Massachusetts: Paraclete Press.

 Levenson, Lester (2003).
 No Attachments, No Aversions: The Autobiography of a Master.
 Sherman Oaks, California: Lawrence Crane Enterprises.